‘What do The Devil’s Own do after dark?’

 A British schoolteacher (Joan Fontaine) has a nervous breakdown after being exposed to witchcraft during a rebellion led by witch doctors while teaching as a missionary in Africa.

 In an effort to recover, on her return to England, she is hired by a wealthy brother and sister (Alec McCowan and Kay Walsh) to become headteacher of their small private school in a rural village.

 Gwen soon detects a sinister undercurrent beneath the pleasantries of the village life, starting with Alan admitting to Gwen that he is not really a priest.
 Soon more suspicious events start to occur, such as the disappearance and reappearance of a doll – found headless.
 There she also becomes suspicious of the way the villagers are treating a fourteen-year-old girl (Ingrid Boulting); her investigations point to witchcraft…

 Buy Blu-ray: Amazon.co.uk

-Nigel Kneale‘s screenplay thankfully avoids the clichés of the paranoid thriller for the most part, instead inventing a few interesting twists as Miss Mayfield’s suspicions grow.
+Nigel Kneale‘s screenplay thankfully avoids the clichés of the paranoid thriller, for the most part, while developing a few interesting twists as Miss Mayfield’s suspicions grow.
 She, like the viewer, is kept guessing by a series of often contradictory events and behaviours, and it’s only in the final act that everything starts to come together.